 Much Love,

-Papa
+Papa”

 For the first half of this year, God had seemingly led me into a time of rest from the prayer adventures, while a time of deep testing of my heart in the area of love intensified.
 I continued to seek Him for personal healing, as more levels of trauma surfaced.
 He faithfully healed each issue as it came to the surface.
 My family dynamics also shifted as my oldest daughter prepared for college.